pimbrouwers/Donald/README.md

 The four main API functions: `query`, `querySingle`, `scalar` and `exec`, all have transactional sister functions: `tranQuery`, `tranQuerySingle`, `tranScalar`, `tranExec`.

-As opposed to an `IDbConnection`, these function expect an `IDbTransaction` as the final paramter.
+As opposed to an `IDbConnection`, these functions expect an `IDbTransaction` as the final paramter.

 ### Execute a statement